 - 6.1.
 Boats will be assigned at the start of the regatta.
 Competitors will rotate every two races. - 6.2.
-Both Divisions will start in either 420Es or FJs.
-Both Divisions will switch fleets on the second day of racing.
-(See Techscore rotations, and competing team information)
+A Division will start in 420Es, and B Divisions in FJs.
+Divisions will switch fleets on the second day of racing.